ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v16.md

 ### Networking enhancements for vCenter Server instances

-*  A public subnet with 16 IP addresses on the public VLAN to allow your VMs (virtual machines) to access the Internet.
+*  A public subnet with 16 IP addresses on the public VLAN to allow your VMs (virtual machines) to access the internet.
 *  A private subnet with 64 IP addresses on the private VLAN to allow your VMs to access the SoftLayer® internal network.
 *  NSX controllers are deployed with anti-affinity rules and run on separate ESXi servers in a 3-node deployment configuration.
 *  New VMware NSX Edge Services Gateway for customer usage.